Chris Goulding: Professional career

-NBL and Europe
+NBL, Europe and Puerto Rico

 Goulding began his professional career as a development player with the Brisbane Bullets during the 2006–07 NBL season.
 He made his NBL debut and lone appearance of the season on 23 December 2006 against the Townsville Crocodiles, recording one assist in 5½ minutes.
 The Bullets went on to win the NBL championship in March 2007, earning Goulding his first title.
 He appeared in 15 games for the Bullets during the 2007–08 NBL season, but following the club's collapse, he moved west for the 2008–09 NBL season to play for the Perth Wildcats.

 For the 2009–10 NBL season, Goulding returned to Queensland to play for the Gold Coast Blaze.
 He spent three seasons with the Blaze before they too collapsed following the 2011–12 season.

 For the 2012–13 NBL season, Goulding joined the Melbourne Tigers.
 In December 2012, he was named MVP of the NBL All-Star Game for his 24 points.

 After a stint with the Cleveland Cavaliers during the 2013 NBA Summer League, Goulding continued on with the Tigers for the 2013–14 NBL season.
-On 9 March 2014, he scored a career-high 50 points in the Tigers' 92–82 win over the Sydney Kings.
+On 9 March 2014, he scored a career-high 50 points and made nine 3-pointers in the Tigers' 92–82 win over the Sydney Kings.
 It was the NBL's first individual 50-point game in the 40-minute era.
 He was subsequently crowned the NBL scoring champion for the 2013–14 season with a league-best 23.0 points per game.

 After a stint with the Dallas Mavericks during the 2014 NBA Summer League, Goulding moved to Spain for the 2014–15 season to play for CAI Zaragoza.
 He averaged 8.6 points per game in 33 Liga ACB games, and 11.5 points per game in 16 EuroCup games.